Paul's Misunderstands and Defectively Explains Jesus' Teaching

 And would the point of such a pastor that the specifics of the Law other than the single principle to love one's neighbor are safely ignored be deemed a sensible interpretation of Jesus?
 I think not.

-It is obvious Paul had misunderstood Jesus besides misquoting Him in explaining this passage -- which incidentally is the only CLOSE PARAPHASE Paul ever had of Jesus from the Gospels.
+It is obvious Paul had misunderstood Jesus besides misquoting Him in explaining this passage.
 Instead, our Lord Jesus was teaching the heart-principle is what the Law wants first and foremost -- love of God and love of man -- and if you see that, then all the Law makes sense and requires obedience with that LOVING SPIRIT, and not with a ritualistic focus on the specifics with a heart far from God.

 Paul proves again to be a poor disciple of Christ.
 His explanations are so reckless and loose that his explanations undermine if not contradict our Lord Jesus.
 To this very day, as the Paulinist article quoted above demonstrates, Paul is used to undermine important principles of Jesus.
 In fact, Paul fails to continue the command Jesus emphasized -- the first command upon which hangs the Law is the love of God.
 Paul is a dangerous teacher in the midst of the church--a tare to say the least.